Alfredux79/csv-processor/README.md

-# csv-processor
-Spring Integration Practice Project
+## Spring Integration Practice Project: csv-processor

 This is a SpringBoot project to do very simple practice of the [enterprise integration patterns](http://www.enterpriseintegrationpatterns.com/) using the spring framework.

+# System Description:

 The system does the following: